5-1 Volleyball Rotation

 Transition from Defense to Offense

 After a dig, players must shift immediately from their defensive spots to attacking positions.
 The setter reads the dig and moves to the target zone (between Zone 2 and Zone 3).
 Middles prepare for a quick approach.
 Outside hitters open to their pin positions.
 The speed of this transition determines how many attack options the setter has.
 Slow transition means a high outside set.
 Fast transition means the middle and back-row attacks stay in play.
+Building consistent transition speed takes structured practice repetitions over weeks.
+For a session structure that balances transition work with passing, setting, and hitting blocks, see our volleyball practice plan templates.

 5-1 vs 6-2: When to Use Each System